Obesity in Cats

 • Obesity involves long-term treatment and prevention to successfully manage weight, and the prognosis often depends on the patient’s response to treatment

-Obesity is a common, serious condition that measurably decreases a cat’s life expectancy and can lead to other serious diseases.
 Optimal treatment plans include professional guidance from a veterinarian, the use of less calorie dense diets, gradually decreasing the portion provided, and increasing physical activity.
 When the weight comes off and stays off, some effects of obesity are completely reversed.
 The outcome is better the sooner the condition is treated.

-Risk Factors
+Risk factors

 Fatty tissue is responsible for the release of several hormones, and can act as an inflammatory organ.
-Conditions that obesity may lead to include:

-Possible Causes
+Possible causes

 While the main cause of obesity is the imbalance between caloric intake and energy output, factors that can increase the risk of developing obesity include:

-• Increased age • Physical inactivity • Food type and feeding habits • Genetics
+• Food type and feeding habits

-Main Symptoms
+Main symptoms

-The primary symptoms of obesity in cats are
+The primary symptoms of obesity in cats are:

-• Excess body weight • High BCS score (top 25% of the scale or higher)
+• High BCS score (top 25% of the scale or higher)

 • A layer of fat over the ribs and backbones, making them more difficult to find and feel

-• Obvious rounding of the abdomen when viewed from the top or sides • No visible waist when viewed from the top or sides
+• Obvious rounding of the abdomen when viewed from the top or sides

 Obese cats also typically become less physically active and are slower to get up and get moving.
 They are often less athletic and struggle to jump or climb.
 Several other symptoms may be evident in obese pets but stem from the secondary diseases that are caused by or exacerbated by obesity.

-Testing and Diagnosis
+Testing and diagnosis

 Determining a cat's body condition score (BCS) is the best way to determine if a pet is obese.
 A BCS is a weight score usually out of 9 points and uses the look and feel of the pet’s ribs, waistline, and abdomen to determine the overall percentage of body fat.
 A score of 5/9 is an ideal body weight, whereas a score >7/9 is considered obese.
 A cat with an ideal body should have ribs that are easily palpable, a slight hourglass figure near the waistline, and a tucked-up appearance to the abdomen.
 A similar 5-point scale is also used by some practitioners.